Paying for College

 A federal award based on financial need.
 Awards are based on enrollment status from full- to less than half-time depending on individual eligibility.

 A federal award based on financial need.
 Priority is given to Pell grant recipients.
 The award amount is determined by the College based on funds available.

-A State award that provides for tuition and fees at the resident college rate to students who are under age 20, are high school graduates, or have earned a GED.
-The Michigan Department of Treasury, through Family Independence Agency Medicaid records, certifies eligibility for each recipient.
-Students must enroll in at least six credit hours per semester.
+A State award that provides for tuition and fees at the resident college rate to students who complete high school or their GED prior to the age of 20.
+The Michigan Department of Treasury, through the Michigan Department of Health and Human Services (MDHHS) Medicaid records, certifies eligibility for each recipient.
+Students must complete the TIP application with the State before the deadline, complete a FAFSA, and enroll in at least six credit hours.

 Scholarships are funds that do not have to be repaid.
 They are based primarily on academic achievement and may or may not be based on need.
 Outside/private scholarships have deadlines established each academic year.

 A State program for students who achieve required scores on the SAT exam and have financial need.
 The Michigan Department of Treasury determines eligibility and the award amount.